OSSCanada/microhackfest/HOL/04_Serverless/README.md

 - Go to http://github.com and create a GitHub Account if you do not have one already.
 - Pick an existing GitHub Repository (ie. Repo) or create a new one, then setup a **Comment** webhook under **Settings**.
-- Similar to step 1 above, leverage teh same Function App, but this time create a **Webhhok Trigger** Function.
+- Similar to step 1 above, leverage the same Function App, but this time create a **Webhhok Trigger** Function.
 - Write code inside of the Function that writes the **GitHub Comment** to the Function Log.

 **Hint:** Click [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-github-webhook-triggered-function) if you are having difficulties.